alberto56/dcycleblog/kubernetes/02-create-cluster/index.md

 * Select a region, and, in Cluster Capacity use two (2) nodes instead of the default 3 (leave other default values intact).
 Kubernetes Nodes are Virtual Machines (VMs) that make up the cluster.
 Your application does not interact directly with these nodes; they exist to provide the amount of computing power we need, and the abstraction layer we crave.
 * Choose the node pool name "kubernetes-tutorial-node-pool" and the name "kubernetes-tutorial" and click "Create cluster".

+(You can leave the other parameters at their default values.)

 This takes a few minutes, but do not rest quite yet, we have other tasks to complete while the cluster is being set up.
 Read on!